-Department responsible: Dean of Students office
+Department responsible: Dean of Students/Disability Resources

-Owner: Disability Resources
+Owner: Dean of Students/Disability Resources

-Pertains to: All undergraduate and graduate students
+Pertains to: All students

 Description: Hamline University is committed to ensuring all qualified students equal access to academic and extracurricular activities.